sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 ---

+## algorithm <a name="algorithm"></a>

-We're going to use a loop to iterate through our set and check for primes, but before we construct that I find it can be valuable to think through the logic first.
-Here is some pseudo-code for that.
+We're going to use a loop to iterate through our set and check for primes, but before we construct the function code I find it can be valuable to think through the logical approach first.
+Here is our rough algorithm.

 ```ruby
 Capture the primes limit that we are going to check up to.